evancz/guide.elm-lang.org/architecture/effects/http.md

 I decided to track a `topic` so I know what kind of gifs to fetch.
 Maybe later we will want to let the user decide the topic too.
 I also tracked the `gifUrl` which is a URL that points at some random gif.

-At this point I would quickly sketch out the `view` function because it seems like the easiest next step.
+Then I would quickly sketch out the `view` function because it seems like the easiest next step.

 ```elm
 view : Model -> Html Msg